ibm-cloud-docs/monitoring/monitor/data_streaming.md

     * When you configure streaming, the {{site.data.keyword.mon_full_notm}} instance and the {{site.data.keyword.messagehub}} instance must be provisioned in the same account.
     * To connect the {{site.data.keyword.mon_full_notm}} instance to the {{site.data.keyword.messagehub}} instance, you need the following information:

         * You must have the **manager** role to configure streaming in the {{site.data.keyword.mon_full_notm}} instance.
-This role includes the **logdna.dashboard.manage** IAM action role that allows a user to perform admin tasks such as configure streaming.
+This role includes the **sysdig-monitor.launch.admin** IAM action role that allows a user to perform admin tasks such as configure streaming.
         * When you configure streaming, the {{site.data.keyword.mon_short}} instance and the {{site.data.keyword.messagehub}} instance must be provisioned in the same account.
         * To connect the {{site.data.keyword.mon_short}} instance to the {{site.data.keyword.messagehub}} instance, you need the following information: